quantum-journal/quantum-journal/README.md

  PS > ./install.ps1
  ```

-2. To manually install `quantumarticle`, copy `quantumarticle.cls` to `texmf/tex/latex/quantumarticle` within your home directory (under Linux, macOS, and OS X `~/`, or under Windows typically `C:\Users\[your username]`) and run `texhash` (TeX Live) or `initexmf --update-fndb` (MiKTeX).
+2. To manually install `quantumarticle`, you can either clone this git repository or download `quantumarticle.cls` directly via [this link](https://raw.githubusercontent.com/quantum-journal/quantum-journal/master/quantumarticle.cls) and then copy the `quantumarticle.cls` file to `texmf/tex/latex/quantumarticle` within your home directory (under Linux, macOS, and OS X `~/`, or under Windows typically `C:\Users\[your username]`) and run `texhash` (TeX Live) or `initexmf --update-fndb` (MiKTeX).

-3. Alternatively you can use `quantumarticle.cls` without installing it by simply putting it in the same folder as your main LaTeX source file.
+3. Alternatively you can use `quantumarticle.cls` without installing it by simply downloading it directly via [this link](https://raw.githubusercontent.com/quantum-journal/quantum-journal/master/quantumarticle.cls) and putting it in the same folder as your main LaTeX source file.
 This can be the most convenient option if you are working on a manuscript together with collaborators that do not want to install `quantumarticle.cls` and are exchanging the source files of your manuscript via email or cloud storage services.
 When you upload your manuscript to the arXiv you will anyway have to include `quantumarticle.cls` along with other source files.

 4. Finally, you can use `quantumarticle.cls` without even downloading it at all on the collaborative writing platform [overleaf](https://www.overleaf.com/) by starting your project from the `quantumarticle` [template](https://www.overleaf.com/latex/templates/template-for-submission-to-quantum-journal/gsjgyhxrtrzy) as well as with the [ShareLaTeX](https://www.sharelatex.com/project) online LaTeX editor by using the `quantumarticle` [template](https://www.sharelatex.com/templates/5912bce26aad110026f11697) there.